-Niraparib is used to help maintain the response of certain types of ovarian (female reproductive organs where eggs are formed), fallopian tube (tube that transports eggs released by the ovaries to the uterus), and peritoneal (layer of tissue that lines the stomach) cancer in people who have completely responded or partially responded to other chemotherapy medication(s).
-It is also used to treat certain types of ovarian, fallopian tube, or peritoneal cancer when the cancer has gotten worse after 3 or more chemotherapy treatments.
+Niraparib (brand name-Zejula) is an FDA-approved treatment for ovarian (female reproductive organs where eggs are formed), fallopian tube (the tube that transports eggs released by the ovaries to the uterus), and peritoneal (layer of tissue that lines the stomach) cancer in people who have completely responded or partially responded to other chemotherapy medication(s).

 Niraparib is in a class of medications called poly (ADP-ribose) polymerase (PARP) inhibitors.
 It works by killing cancer cells.

 Niraparib comes as a capsule to take by mouth once daily.
 Take niraparib at around the same time every day with or without food.
 If you experience nausea after taking niraparib, take it once daily at bedtime.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take niraparib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes.

 What special precautions should I follow?